 There is a sizable but lesser-known market in South Korea for roasted sesame powder.
-With large-scale modern facilities in Mandalay and Yangon, there are a small number of exporters Table 15: Specifications for export quality that address this.
+With large-scale modern facilities in Mandalay and Yangon, there are a small number of exporters that address this.
 "It is a win-win situation for both international buyers and exporters to powder sesame seeds and export as semi-processed goods.
 This way, the export is not subjected to heavily regulated Food and Drug Administration rules, and the importer enjoys favourable tax breaks compared to the importing of raw goods" (YG-EXP-DY1 MAPCO Experts).